alexanian/heist-puzzles/README.md

 Code for several electronic puzzles created for an interactive heist game.

-## Laser Maze
+## The Vault

 This presently assumes you have a Particle Photon device connected up as in the [Motion Detector Code Example](https://docs.particle.io/guide/getting-started/examples/photon/#make-a-motion-detector-publish-and-the-console).

-You will need to enter the access token of your Particle device in a file `./laser-maze/secrets.js`:
+You will need to enter the access token of your Particle device in a file `./the-vault/security-frontend/secrets.js`:
 ```
 var accessToken = 'YOUR_ACCESS_TOKEN';
+var deviceId = 'YOUR_DEVICE_ID';
 ```

-The `testResistorEvents` HTML page allows you to see the results of the `beamStatus` event in the browser.
+The HTML page provides a security interface that responds to "alert" events in the browser.

 ## Camera Hacker